google-deepmind/torch-dokx/doc/usage.md

 is therefore not needed, or if it is causing problems, then you may wish to set this to `false`.

+#### includeLocal

+A boolean indicating whether local functions should be included in the generated documentation.
+The default is `false`.

+#### includePrivate

+A boolean indicating whether 'private' functions - those whose names begin with an underscore - should be included in the generated documentation.
+The default is `false`.

 # Building documentation

 ## Command-line interface